Chicago Salvation Army emergency assistance programs.

 Affordable Day Care is coordinated by the Salvation Army.
 Lower to moderate income families in Chicago Illinois and Cook County whose parents are working, in job training or who are in school and can receive affordable and the finest quality day care for their child.

 Social Services – Depending on the location, some Chicago locations have on site Salvation Army caseworkers that provide counseling and casework services, including job placement strategies, financial planning assistance, and emotional support in cases of domestic abuse or some other form of crisis.
 Or get referrals to local resources.
-Read more on City of Chicago emergency financial assistance programs.
+Read more on City of Chicago emergency rent and financial assistance programs.

 Locations Chicago Illinois Salvation Army centers